arangodb/arangodb/README_maintainers.md

 _______________

 Options are passed in as one json; Please note that formating blanks may cause problems.
+Different facilities may take different options.
+The above mentioned usage output contains the full detail.

-so a commandline for running a single test using valgrind could look like this:
+A commandline for running a single test (-> with the facility 'single_server') using valgrind could look like this:

  scripts/run scripts/unittest.js single_server \
     '{"test":"js/server/tests/aql-escaping.js",'\